Quantum Money from Abelian Group Actions: Introduction

 The minting process generates the uniform superposition over $\Xs$, and then measures the invariant, which becomes the serial number.
 The state then collapses to a uniform superposition over a single orbit, which becomes the banknote.
 This superposition can then be verified as follows.
 First check that the banknote has support on the right orbit by re-computing the invariant.
 Then check that the state is in uniform superposition by checking that the state is preserved under action by random group elements; this is accomplished using an analog of the swap test.~\cite{EC:LiuMonZha23} prove the security of their scheme under the certain assumptions which, when mapped to the group action setting above, correspond to the discrete log assumption and a knowledge assumption very similar to ours.

-Unfortunately, there are no known instantiations of suitable group actions for their scheme.
+Unfortunately, when~\cite{EC:LiuMonZha23} was first published, there were no known instantiations of their scheme from isogenies.
 One possibility is to use the set of ordinary elliptic curves as the set, the number of points on the curve as the invariant, and orbits being sets of curves with the same number of points.
 Isogenies between curves are then the action\footnote{It is not a proper group action since different orbits will be acted on by different groups.}, which do not change the number of points on the curve.
 The problem is that in general curves, it is not possible to efficiently compute the action, since the degree of the isogenies will be too high.
 The action \emph{can} be computed on smooth-degree isogenies, but these are rare and there is no known way to compute a uniform superposition over curves supporting smooth-degree isogenies.
 For reasons we will not get into here,~\cite{EC:LiuMonZha23} propose using instead supersingular curves with non-smooth order, but again these are rare and there is no known way to generate a uniform superposition over such curves.

 We resolve the issues with instantiating~\cite{EC:LiuMonZha23}, without needing the ability to compute uniform superpositions over the set.
 Our key insight is that, if we can compute the group action efficiently (say because we are using isogenies of smooth degree), then this is enough to sample states that \emph{are} uniform over a given orbit, except for certain phase terms: namely the states $|\G^h*x\rangle$ for uniform $h$.
 Then, rather than the serial number indicating which orbit we are in (which is now useless since we are in a single orbit), the serial number is a description of the phase terms, namely $h$.
+Note that subsequent to our work,~\cite{AC:MonSha24} successfully instantiate the walkable invariant approach using isogenies by developing new algorithms for working with isogenies.

+\paragraph{Subsequent work.} In~\cite{C:MutZha25}, quantum state group actions are further explored.
+Most relevant to our work, they show a quantum state group action based on hash functions such that, when used to instantiate our quantum lightning scheme, one recovers exactly the quantum lightning scheme from non-collapsing hash functions explained in~\cite{DBLP:journals/joc/Zhandry21}.
+This generalizes our observations regarding the equivalence between lattice-based quantum money attempts discussed above.

+In the case the group has a smooth order (no large prime factors), a very recent preprint~\cite{EPRINT:Doliskani25} shows that our scheme is a secure quantum money scheme, in the generic model but under the standard discrete-log assumption.
+Interestingly, this argument is fundamentally limited to proving quantum money, and does not extend to the stronger notion of quantum lightning.
+In another recent preprint,~\cite{DolMirMou25} generalize our scheme to work with the Hartley transform instead of the QFT.